From Paris Is Burning to Pose: The House of Xtravaganza at 35

 Don’t be mistaken: This photo doesn’t show a reunion.
 It’s a current family portrait of the legendary House of Xtravaganza, founded in 1982 as part of the city’s then-underground ballroom scene.
 House members have walked the ballroom runway competing in style and beauty, displaying the flexibility and athleticism voguing requires.
-You might assume voguine houses are just for the young, but you never age out.
+You might assume voguing houses are just for the young, but you never age out.

 Houses aren’t teams.
 Xtravaganza is a multigenerational chosen family for people who were often rejected or, at the very least, not understood by the families and communities they were born into.
 But it’s not just “passing as family,” says former house father, Hector Xtravaganza, 60, who long ago legally changed his surname and more recently had “grandfather xtravaganza” tattooed on his forearms.
 “This family is more real to me than my biological family.
 They are first.”